 - Medication – Many Americans are on some form of medication, but fewer know exactly how their meds affect them.
 Some prescriptions or over the counter drugs can alter a BAC reading, leading to inaccurate readings and problems for the prosecution.

-Charleston Attorney for DUI Defense
+Charleston DUI Defense Attorney

 It is important to remember that a high BAC reading is not an automatic conviction.
 If you are arrested for DUI, it is important to speak to an attorney who know the legal system and the ins and outs of DUI cases.
-In many cases, an experienced attorney can find flaws in the prosecution’s evidence and in some cases, use the factors listed above to acquit their clients in a case that seemed hopeless.
+In many cases, an experienced DUI attorney can find flaws in the prosecution’s evidence and in some cases, use the factors listed above to acquit their clients in a case that seemed hopeless.
 Deaton Law Firm explores every avenue to get the best results possible for our clients.
 Find out how we can help you by scheduling a free consultation to discuss your options today.